WPBeginner

 Looking to switch from Wix to WordPress?

 Wix is a popular website builder that lets you create a simple website, fast.
 However, many Wix users soon realize that their options are limited and adding extra features can become quite expensive.
+That’s why many of them switch to self-hosted WordPress.

-If you want more features and flexibility without the high costs, then switching to self-hosted WordPress is the best choice.
-WordPress powers over 32% of all websites on the internet because it’s extremely powerful.
 In this article, we will show you how to properly move from Wix to WordPress and grow your website with complete freedom.

 Move from Wix to WordPress

-In this step by step guide, we will walk you through the process of transferring your Wix website to WordPress.
-Depending on how many pages you have on your Wix site, the migration can take upto an hour.
+In this step-by-step guide, we will walk you through the process of transferring your Wix website to WordPress.
+Depending on how many pages you have on your Wix site, the migration can take up to an hour.

 Here are the steps to migrate from Wix to WordPress: